ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 ### Terminology

-_RO-Crate_: A directory structure that contains a dataset, which is described in an _RO-Crate metadata file_.
+_RO-Crate_: A directory structure that contains a dataset, which is described in an _RO-Crate Metadata File_.

-_RO-Crate Root_: The top-level directory of the _RO-Crate_, indicated by the presence of the _RO-Crate metadata file_ `ro-crate-metadata.jsonld`
+_RO-Crate Root_: The top-level directory of the _RO-Crate_, indicated by the presence of the _RO-Crate Metadata File_ `ro-crate-metadata.jsonld`

-_RO-Crate metadata file_: A JSON-LD file stored as `ro-crate-metadata.jsonld` in the _RO-Crate Root_.
+_RO-Crate Metadata File_: A JSON-LD file stored as `ro-crate-metadata.jsonld` in the _RO-Crate Root_.
 The metadata file describes the _RO-Crate_ with structured data in form of _RO-Crate JSON-LD_.

-_RO-Crate website_: Human-readable HTML pages which describe the RO-Crate (i.e. the _Root Data Entity_, its _Data Entities_ and _Context Entities_), with a home-page at `ro-crate-preview.html` (any additional files reside in `ro-crate-preview_files/`)
+_RO-Crate Website_: Human-readable HTML pages which describe the RO-Crate (i.e. the _Root Data Entity_, its _Data Entities_ and _Context Entities_), with a home-page at `ro-crate-preview.html` (any additional files reside in `ro-crate-preview_files/`)

-_Data Entity_: A JSON-LD representation, in the _RO-Crate metadata file,_ of a directory, file or other resource contained or described by the RO-Crate.
+_Data Entity_: A JSON-LD representation, in the _RO-Crate Metadata File_,_ of a directory, file or other resource contained or described by the RO-Crate.

-_Root Data Entity_: A _Data Entity_ of type [Dataset](http://schema.org/Dataset), representing the RO-Crate as a whole.
+_Root Data Entity_: A _Data Entity_ of type [Dataset], representing the RO-Crate as a whole.

+_RO-Crate Metadata File Descriptor_: A _Contextual Entity_ of type [CreativeWork], which describes the _RO-Crate Metadata File_ and links it to the _Root Data Entity_.

 _JSON-LD_: A JSON-based file format for storing _Linked Data_.
 This document assumes [JSON-LD 1.0](http://www.w3.org/TR/2014/REC-json-ld-20140116/).
 JSON-LD use a _context_ to map from JSON keys to _URIs_.